onflow/ccf/ccf_specs.md

 CCF messages can be fully self-describing or partially self-describing.
 Both are more compact than JSON-based messages.
 CCF-based protocols can send Cadence metadata just once for all messages of that type.
 Malformed data can be detected without Cadence metadata and without creating Cadence objects.

-CCF defines all requirements for deterministic encoding to allow CCF codecs implemented in different programming languages to produce the same deterministic encodings.
+CCF defines "Deterministic CCF Encoding Requirements" and makes it optional.
+It allows CCF codecs implemented in different programming languages to produce the same deterministic encodings.
+CCF-based formats and protocols can balance tradeoffs by specifying how they use CCF options.

 CCF obsoletes [JSON-Cadence Data Interchange Format](https://developers.flow.com/cadence/json-cadence-spec) (JSON-CDC) for use cases that do not require JSON.

 ## Status of this Document

-This document is a release candidate (RC1).
-There will be at least one more release candidate.
+This document is a release candidate (RC2 DRAFT).

 ## Copyright Notice